QBU-88

-The QBU-88 (88式狙击步枪 (88 Shì jūjī bùqiāng); translated; "88 Sniper Rifle") is a Chinese bullpup designated marksman rifle, chambered in 5.8x42mm developed by Norinco.
+The QBU-88 (88式狙击步枪 (88 Shì jūjī bùqiāng); translated; "88 Sniper Rifle") is a Chinese bullpup designated marksman rifle, chambered in 5.8x42mm distributed by Norinco.

 History

 The QBU-88 rifle (Mandarin: Qīngwuqi Bùqiāng Jūjī; "Light Weapon, Rifle, Sniper") (also sometimes referred to as Type 88 rifle) was the first weapon of the newest generation of Chinese small arms, chambered for proprietary 5.8×42mm DBP87 ammunition.

 Adopted in 1997, the QBU-88 is, by the modern sense, not a true sniper rifle – it is more a designated marksman rifle, intended for aimed semi-automatic fire at ranges beyond the capabilities of standard infantry assault rifles.

 The rifle is intended for rough military use, so it is fitted with adjustable iron sights by default, and is generally equipped with telescopic sights or with night sights.

 QBU-88 rifle is optimized for a special heavy loading of 5.8×42mm cartridge with a longer streamlined bullet with steel core.
 It can also fire standard ammunition intended for the QBZ-95 assault rifles.

 The QBU-88 is being phased out and being replaced by the QBU-191 and the CS/LR4.